yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-commons/README.md

 ## Exercise #2 - Array Methods(Map)

-In this Exercise you are provided with `map` function declaration.
+In this Exercise, you are provided with `map` function declaration.
 It will receive an array of elements and a `map<T>(arr: T[], cb: () => [])` callback function as arguments.
-The callback must receive 3 arguments `(el:T, index: number, arr: T[] ) => []`.
+The callback must receive 3 arguments
+`(el:T, index: number, arr: T[] ) => []`.

-Your Objective is to:
+Your objectives are to:

-- implement the well known array method `array.map()`
+- Implement the well known array method `array.map()`
-- handle incorrect arguments by throwing an Error if passed arguments are incorrect
+- Handle incorrect arguments by throwing an Error if passed arguments are incorrect

 Example: